seanpringle/lua_fdw/README.md

 | `ScanRestart()` | N/A | Table Scan | Restart the current table scan from the beginning |
 | `ScanEnd()` | N/A | Table Scan | Close/free any resources used for the current table scan |

-A global table called `fdw` exposes information about the table and query.
+A global Lua table called `fdw` exposes information about the table and query.
 Some fields:

 | Element | Lua Type | Description |
 | --- | --- | --- |